 - 120 TPI; folding tire.

-- Designed to work well in both summer and winter conditions.
+- Designed to work well in wet and dry weather.

 Maxxis Minion FBR

 Fat take on a classic DH design

 The Maxxis Minion originally came about as a downhill tire and quickly became famous for its great durability and performance on demanding rides.
 The FBR is a rear-specific, fat version of the classic Minion.
 It shares the same legendary tread pattern, dual tread compound, and EXO/TR sidewall technology as the Maxxis DHR II, only in a fatter width.
 Pair the FBR with a Minion FBF or any other front-specific fat bike tire for a high-performance setup that will last for years.

 - Rear-specific tire optimized for fast acceleration and stability.